An Analog-to-Digital Converter (ADC) is a device that translates an analog voltage to a digital value that a microprocessor can understand.

 -

-Add a fixed regulator node for the external regulator, with its voltage: For example, for a 3.0 V reference:
+Add a fixed regulator node for the external regulator, with its voltage: For example:

 -